 The WordPress plugin WP Rocket is a paid caching plugin that instantly improved page loading speed.
 Before that, I was using a popular free plugin to get pretty good speeds, but as the saying goes, `You get what you pay for.’

-Started looking for guest writers
+We’ve started looking for guest writers

-Being pretty much addicted to computers since the ’90s, I wanted to quickly and simply show such people how fun it can be to have a computer.
+Being pretty much addicted to computers since the ’90s, I wanted to quickly show such people how fun it can be to have a computer.
 Sure it could be an Apple Mac, a flavor of Linux, or what have you.
 However, I’ve been using Windows for years, so I’ve focused on Windows.

 So, I’ve started by asking a couple of people (2, I think so far) if they would like to write about their own apps (free or paid) to introduce to readers.
 It costs them nothing and helps to improve the content here.
 It’s a win-win, so long as the visitor has something to take away from their experience.
 This will probably be a step that improves as the site starts to prove itself in time.
 Until then, some writers might be a little reluctant.
 Getting this site back on the first page of Google might help.